sungmen999/CassiaSDKGuideClone/RESTful-API.md

 </details>

 ### Open Scan
-This API will open router scanning for all the routers in the router list.
+This API will open gateway scanning for all the gateways in the gateway list.
 The SSE tunnel will receive scan data.

 ```POST http://{your AC domain}/api/aps/scan/open```